 A Great Gift for the Chocolate Traveler!
 Chocolatour: A Quest for the World’s Best Chocolate is the ultimate book for the traveler who loves handcrafted chocolate.
 The book profiles the finest chocolatiers and chocolate makers, a listing of chocolate events and attractions around the world as well as a chapter on the health benefits of chocolate, recipes and pairings, and an A-Z Global Guide for Chocolate Lovers.

 You can find the book on Amazon, at selected book and chocolate shops or order it via the author’s website: http://chocolatour.net.
-The e-book sells for CAD$8.99 and the 176-page soft cover book with 61 color photographs is available for CAD$25 plus postage sent anywhere in the world.
+The book has 176 pages and 61 color photographs, and is available to be sent anywhere in the world.
 The ISBN for the printed book is 978-0-9918901-0-1.